-As described in Section 2 of this guidance, the agencies will assert jurisdiction, without the need for a significant nexus finding, over all wetlands that are both adjacent and have a continuous surface connection to relatively permanent tributaries.
+&lt;sup>28 As described in Section 2 of this guidance, the agencies will assert jurisdiction, without the need for a significant nexus finding, over all wetlands that are both adjacent and have a continuous surface connection to relatively permanent tributaries.
 See pp. 6-7, supra.

 In considering how to apply the significant nexus standard, the agencies have focused on the integral relationship between the ecological characteristics of tributaries and those of their adjacent wetlands, which determines in part their contribution to restoring and maintaining the chemical, physical and biological integrity of the Nation's traditional navigable waters.
-The ecological relationship between tributaries and their adjacent wetlands is well documented in the scientific betature and reflects their physical proximity as well as shared hydrological and biological characteristics.
-The flow parameters and ecological functions that Justice Wennedy describes as most relevant to an evaluation of significant hexus result from the ecological inter-relationship between tributaries and their adjace to wellands.
-For example, the duration, frequency, and volume of flow in a tributary, and subsequently the flow in downstream navigable waters, is directly affected by the presence of adjacent wetlands that hold floodwaters, intercept sheet flow from uplands, and then release waters to tributaries in a more even and constant manner.
+The ecological relationship between tributaries and their adjacent wetlands is well documented in the scientific Diterature and reflects their physical proximity as well as shared hydrological and biological characteristics.
+The flow parameters and ecological functions that Justice Wennedy describes as most relevant to an evaluation of significant nexus result from the ecological inter-relationship between tributaries and their adjace for example, the duration, frequency, and volume of flow in a tributary, and subsequently the flow in downstream navigable waters, is directly affected by the presence of adjacent wetlands that hold floodwaters, intercept sheet flow from uplands, and then release waters to tributaries in a more even and constant manner.
 Wetlands may also help to maintain more consistent water temperature in tributaries, which is important for some aquatic species.
 Adjacent wetlands trap and hold pollutants that may otherwise reach tributaries (and downstream navigable waters) including sediments, chemicals, and other pollutants.
 Tributaries and their adjacent wetlands provide habitat (e.g., feeding, nesting, spawning, or rearing young) for many aquatic species that also live in traditional navigable waters.

 &lt;sup>29 Id. at 2248.
 When applying the significant nexus standard to tributaries and wetlands, it is important to apply it within the limits of jurisdiction articulated in SWANCC.
 Justice Kennedy cites SWANCC with approval and asserts that the significant nexus standard, rather than being articulated for the first time in Rapanos, was established in SWANCC.
-126 S. Ct. at 2246 (describing SWANCC as "interpreting the Act to require a significant nexus with navigable waters").
-It is clear, therefore, that Justice Kennedy did not intend for the significant nexus standard to be applied in a manner that would result in assertion of jurisdiction over waters that he and the other justices determined were not jurisdictional in SWANCC.
+126 S. Ct. at 2246 (describing SWANCC as "interpreting the Act to require a significant nexus standard to be applied in a manner that would result in assertion of jurisdiction over waters that he and the other justices determined were not jurisdictional in SWANCC.
 Nothing in this guidance should be interpreted as providing authority to assert jurisdiction over waters deemed non-jurisdictional by SWANCC.